Dr Jo Andrews' piece on a whole system approach to reducing the length of stay and occupied bed days, as featured in the Health Service Journal

 So what are the barriers to patients leaving?
 Clearly an overstretched social care system is one component, and delays due to social care have increased significantly in the last five years.
 Addressing the needs of an increasingly complex group of patients requires a different range of services to those currently available, and simply increasing social care capacity won’t be sufficient.
 But delaying discharge doesn’t decrease the number of care patients ultimately need.
 In fact, the evidence all points in the opposite direction: delaying discharge increases long term physical and psychological dependence.
 Our current approach to managing scarce resources is making the problem worse.

-Addressing this requires changes within the hospitals themselves, at the interface with out of hospital services and in the community.
+Addressing this requires changes within the hospitals themselves, creating an interface between out of hospital services and community care.
 For hospitals, many of the changes are well understood, focussing on early mobilisation, and discharge planning.
 Interfaces need to be seamless, with decisions made rapidly and supported by shared data.
 The greatest transformation though has to be in community service offerings which need to support safe, prompt discharge.
 This cannot and must not be about providing the same care somewhere else; health and care systems have to work together to identify and put in place the services needed by this group of patients, at a scale that ensures they are sustainable.

 We seem to be trapped in a pattern of care that keeps people in hospital beds because we haven’t fully understood the harm this can do them, and haven’t prioritised putting in place the services they need if they are to be cared for elsewhere.
 The beds they are occupying are needed for other emergency patients, who at the moment can’t get out of Emergency Departments, and for elective patients whose surgery is cancelled for the lack of a bed.
 All of this creates a cycle of waste, with clinical teams unable to deliver the care they want to, and that their patients need.

-We need to stop talking about DToC, and focus instead on how we help every patient get to the right setting of care for their needs.
+We need to stop talking about the delayed transfer of care and focus instead on how we help every patient get to the right setting of care for their needs.
 It’s the right thing for patients, for staff and for systems.Read the full publication here